any-docs/css/content/guides/anchor_positioning/using/index.md

 }
 ```

-Converting an element to an anchor-positioned element requires two steps: It needs to be absolutely or fixed [positioned](/en-US/docs/Learn_web_development/Core/CSS_layout/Positioning) using the {{cssxref("position")}} property.
-The positioned element then has its {{cssxref("position-anchor")}} property set to the value of the anchor element's `anchor-name` property to associate the two together:
+Converting an element to an anchor-positioned element requires two steps: It needs to be absolutely or fixed [positioned](/en-US/docs/Learn_web_development/Core/CSS_layout/Positioning) using the `position` property.
+The positioned element then has its `position-anchor` property set to the value of the anchor element's `anchor-name` property to associate the two together:

 ```css hidden
 .infobox {